mpatacchiola/blog/_posts/2016-12-21-dissecting-reinforcement-learning-2.markdown

 ---

 Welcome to the second part of the series **dissecting reinforcement learning**.
 If you managed to survive to the [first part](https://mpatacchiola.github.io/blog/2016/12/09/dissecting-reinforcement-learning.html) then congratulations!
 You learnt the foundation of reinforcement learning, the **dynamic programming** approach.
-As I promised in the second part I will go deep in model-free reinforcement learning (for prediction), giving an overview on **Monte Carlo (MC)** and **Temporal Differencing (TD)** methods.
+As I promised in the second part I will go deep in model-free reinforcement learning (for prediction and control), giving an overview on **Monte Carlo (MC)** methods.
 This post is (weakly) connected with [part one](https://mpatacchiola.github.io/blog/2016/12/09/dissecting-reinforcement-learning.html), and I will use the same terminology, examples and mathematical notation.
 In this post I will merge some of the ideas presented by Russel and Norvig in **Artificial Intelligence: A Modern Approach** and the classical **Reinforcement Learning, An Introduction** by **Sutton and Barto**.
 In particular I will focus on chapter 21 (second edition) of the former and on chapter 5 (first edition) of the latter.
-Moreover you can follow [lecture 4 of David Silver's course](https://www.youtube.com/watch?v=PnHCvfgC_ZA).
+Moreover you can follow [lecture 4](https://www.youtube.com/watch?v=PnHCvfgC_ZA) and [lecture 5](https://www.youtube.com/watch?v=0g4j2k_Ggc4) of David Silver's course.
 For open versions of the books look at the resources section.

 ![Russel and Norvig and Sutton and Barto]({{site.baseurl}}/images/artificial_intelligence_a_modern_approach_reinforcement_learning_an_introduction.png){:class="img-responsive"}

-This post is a gentle introduction to model-free reinforcement learning for prediction.
-With the same spirit of the previous part I am going to dissect all the concepts we will step through.
+All right, now with the same spirit of the previous part I am going to dissect all the concepts we will step through.

 Beyond dynamic programming
 --------------------------
-**In the first post** I showed you the two main algorithms for computing optimal policies namely value iteration and policy iteration.
+[In the first post]((https://mpatacchiola.github.io/blog/2016/12/09/dissecting-reinforcement-learning.html)) I showed you the two main algorithms for computing optimal policies namely value iteration and policy iteration.
 We modelled the environment as a Markov decision process (MDP), and we used a transition model to describe the probability of moving from one state to the other.
 The transition model was stored in a matrix `T` and used to find the utility function $$ U^{*} $$ and the best policy $$ \pi^{*} $$.
 Here we must be **careful with the mathematical notation**.
 In the book of Sutton and Barto the utility function is called value function or state-value function and is indicated with the letter $$ V $$.
 To keep uniformity with the previous post I will use the notation of Russel and Norvig which uses the letter $$ U $$ to identify the utility function.
 The two notations have the same meaning and they define the value of a state as the expected cumulative future discounted reward starting from that state.
 The reader should get used to different notations, it is a good form of mental gymnastics.

 Having said that I would like to give a proper definition of model-free reinforcement learning and in particular of the **passive reinforcement learning** approach we are using in this post.
 In model-free reinforcement learning the first thing we miss is a **transition model**.
 In fact the name model-free stands for transition-model-free.
 The second thing we miss is the **reward function** $$ R(s) $$ which gives to the agent the reward associated to a particular state.
 What we have is a **policy** $$ \pi $$ which the agent can use to move in the environment.
 This last statement is part of the passive approach, in state $$ s $$ the agent always produce the action $$ a $$ given by the policy $$ \pi $$.
 The **goal of the agent** in passive reinforcement learning is to learn the utility function $$ U^{\pi}(s) $$.
 I will use again the example of the **cleaning robot** from the first post but with a different setup.